cferdinandi/catch-em-all/docs/testing.md

 - While primarily thought of as an E2E testing tool, it [now supports component testing](https://playwright.dev/docs/test-components), and can even be used to run unit tests.
 This lets you write your entire suite of tests in one tool.

 The most notable downside is that its slower to run than a testing platform like Jest.
 I believe the benefits outweigh this downside, but that is of course an opinionated position.

+## Biome

+The app uses [Biome](https://biomejs.dev) for linting and code formatting.

+In addition to enforcing code standards, it catches a variety of low-hanging-fruit errors that could be missed by other types of testing: missing dependencies with `useEffect()`, accessibility issues, and more.

+When paired with an IDE integration, it can also provide live feedback as you code.

 ## Testing Approach